Man charged with killing 81-year-old in robbery attempt in Northeast Washington

 Poole was unaware, according to D.C. police, that he had been watched and then followed by a man intent on robbing him.

-After Poole left the store and reached an iron gate leading into Eastern Plaza Condominiums, where he lived, a man pressed an object to his back, threatened to blow his head off, and punched and pushed him, police said.
+After Poole left the store and reached an iron gate leading into the apartment complex where he lived, a man pressed an object to his back, threatened to blow his head off, and punched and pushed him, police said.

 Poole’s head struck the gate and he collapsed, police said.
 It appears that the assailant and an accomplice ran away without taking anything, leaving Poole on the sidewalk, bleeding in front of his residence in the 900 block of Eastern Avenue NE.